mainmatter/mainmatter.com/blog/_posts/2018-02-06-handling-webhooks-in-phoenix.md

 end
 ```

-As long as your external APIs makes a request to this path when you do the setup for the webhook callbacks, every incoming request to this path will be forwarded to the WebhookShunt.
+As long as your external APIs makes a request to this path when you do the setup for the webhook callbacks, every incoming request to this path will be forwarded to the `WebhookShunt`.

 Let's refactor `call/2` to handle all events by replacing the hardcoded `"addition"` event and path with the `event` variable: